KlausSchaefers/figma-low-code/README.md

 ## Deployment

 Working with the file and access key is great for testing and development, because changes in Figma are visible after a reload.
-However, for production you should **NEVER** use the access token, because it is too slow and potentially unsecure as it gives access to all your projects.
+However, for production you should **NEVER** use the access token, as it gives access to all your projects.
 You can download all files into the project by calling the download script.

 ```